avongil/Download_Latest_FreeCAD_Weekly-Powershell/README.md

 $portableDir = "C:\Software-Portable"
 ~~~

-You could run this script automatically every Monday and always be up to date on the bleeding edge of FreeCAD!
+You could run this script automatically every Wednesday and always be up to date on the bleeding edge of FreeCAD!
 \
 \
 ![Task Scheduler Image](https://i.imgur.com/q1CkHC8.png"TaskScheduler")